MishanthiSithara/MishanthiSithara/README.md

 - 👋 Hi, I’m Sithara

-- 🌱 I’m currently learning for a Higher National Diploma in Software Engineering.
+- 🌱 I'm currently studying for a Higher National Diploma at SLIATE Kegalle, Sri Lanka.
-- 💞️ I’m looking to collaborate on ...
+- 💞️
 - 📫 How to reach me mishanthisithara@gmail.com ⚡